Low-Cost Privacy-Preserving Decentralized Learning: Preliminaries

-Finally, several averaging approaches add a mask \cite{bonawitz2017practical} or noise \cite{cyffersMuffliatoPeertoPeerPrivacy2022} to the messages to protect the privacy of the nodes' data.
-In this paper, we focus on noise-based approaches as they require less coordination and are more resilient to collusion between attackers.
+Finally, several averaging approaches add a mask~\cite{bonawitz2017practical} or noise~\cite{cyffersMuffliatoPeertoPeerPrivacy2022} to the messages to protect the privacy of the nodes' data.
+In this paper, we focus on noise-based approaches as they require less coordination between nodes and are more resilient to collusion between attackers.

 \begin{remark} In \ac{DL}, the averaging step does not need to reach exactly the same model at each node.
 Therefore, the rounds can be stopped before full convergence.
 In \sys, even one round is sufficient ($s=1$).
-Thus, in the rest of the paper, we will omit $s$ in notations related to the aggregation. \end{remark}
+Thus, in the rest of the paper, we will omit $s$ in equations related to the averaging process. \end{remark}